cvisionai/tator/doc/setup_tator/cluster.rst

     CERT=$(kubectl get secret $SECRET_NAME -o yaml | grep -E '^  ca.crt' | cut -f2 -d':' | tr -d " ")
     echo $CERT | base64 --decode

-These should be used to update ``values.yaml`` if remote transcodes are desired.
+These should be used to update the ``remoteTranscodes`` section of ``values.yaml`` if remote transcodes are desired.
 They may also be used to create a JobCluster object via the admin interface for use with algorithm registrations.

 Tator build system
 ==================